Nurse Practitioner, Interprofessional Primary Care Team

 Is active in outreach and community development by:

-• Participating in other community projects or agency activities as a representatives of the Health Centre;
+- Participate in other community projects or agency activities as a representative of the Health Centre;

-• Developing and maintaining working relationships with existing community and professional groups;
+- Develop and maintain working relationships with existing community and professional groups.

 Qualifications and Skills Required